Create a fact-sharing AI agent

 What you'll learn

-- How to create a Squid AI Agent integration
+- How to create a Squid AI agent

-- How to add a Profile and Context to your AI agent
+- How to add a context to your AI agent

-- How to incorporate your Squid AI Agent integration into a frontend
+- How to incorporate your Squid AI agent into a frontend

 What you'll need